pietrushnic/openwebrtc-wiki/Building-OpenWebRTC.md

     ./cerbero-uninstalled -c config/cross-ios-universal.cbc bootstrap

+(there is a dependency on the system Emacs, so if you get an error about Emacs not being able to load, check that you haven't installed a recent version.
+If so, set /usr/bin to be first in the path before the directory containing the version you installed)

 If you wish to build for Android (works with all hosts), also run:

     ./cerbero-uninstalled -c config/cross-android-armv7.cbc bootstrap